mmunoz39/dotnet-dashboard-api/README.md

 4. **View Swagger UI**
    Open your browser at: [http://localhost:5155/swagger](http://localhost:5155/swagger)

-## 📡 Available Endpoints
+## Available Endpoints

 | Method | Endpoint                | Description                  |
 |--------|-------------------------|------------------------------|
 | GET    | `/api/dashboard`        | Returns the latest metrics   |
 | GET    | `/api/dashboard/all`    | Returns all metrics records  |

-## 📝 Notes
+## Notes

 - CORS is enabled to allow requests from Angular (http://localhost:4200)
 - Swagger UI is available only in Development mode
 - Database name: `Sales`, table: `DashboardMetrics`

-## 📌 Todo (Optional)
+## License

-- Add POST, PUT, DELETE endpoints
-- Add authentication
-- Add Docker support

----
+This project is provided for educational and demonstration purposes.
 Feel free to fork, clone or contribute!